 Slow cooked dishes are so easy to prepare and yet always so impressive!

-All that’s needed for this slow cooker rabbit recipe is to layer up the meat and other ingredients, pour over the Sunsweet Prune Juice and stock, then pop the slow cooker on low for 8 to 10 hours, or high for 4 to 6.
+All that’s needed for this slow cooker rabbit recipe is to layer up the meat and other ingredients, pour over the prune juice and stock.
+Then pop the slow cooker on low for 8 to 10 hours (or high for 4 to 6).

 This rich, meaty, rustic dish really takes me right back to my childhood.